ddias3427/microservices1/Assignment.md

 ### Make your first changes on your repo

 - Create a new branch called `assigment1`
-- Inside of the new branch create 1 file called `submission.md` inside of a folder named `sub` with the following content (fill in the blanks):
+- Inside of the new branch create a new folder named `sub` and insider of the sub folder a new file called `submission.md` with the following content:

 ```markdown
 # Student name: